 Does a Brain Injury Raise the Risk of Dementia?

-doctor reviewing brain injury scan
+doctor reviewing TBI brain injury scan

 Traumatic brain injuries (TBIs) are serious injuries often resulting from accidents.
 TBIs can cause lasting physical, emotional, and cognitive challenges.
 One important long-term effect is the increased risk of developing dementia.
 This post explores research linking TBIs to dementia risk and explains how an attorney can help in a personal injury claim.